 Meet Our Staff

-Kate Ogello, SWAN Coordinator
+Kate Ogello, SWAN Supervisor

 Kate graduated from Edinboro University with a Masters of Education degree in Elementary Education and holds a Pennsylvania K-6 teaching certification.
 She also holds a Bachelor of Science degree in Resort Recreation and Hospitality Management.
 Kate is the SWAN coordinator and works with county agencies to help youth in the foster care system.

-Marie Schwartz, Foster and Adoption Program Coordinator
+Marie Schwartz, Foster and Adoption Program Supervisor

 Marie has worked in the Foster and Adoption programs at Child to Family Connections since 2004 and currently serves as the Program Coordinator.
 She enjoys working with families in order to provide stable temporary and permanent families for children in care.
 Marie has a degree in Geology from Allegheny College as well as Middle and Secondary Education Teaching Certification from Edinboro State University.
 Prior to working in foster care and adoption, Marie worked for the READ program as an Adult Basic Education instructor.
 Marie and her husband reside in Meadville and have three adult children.